Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 print("All tasks completed")

-In this program, multiple threads can simultaneously process tasks from the queue until all tasks are done, avoiding data conflicts while enabling efficient parallel processing.
+In this example, multiple threads retrieve and process tasks concurrently, avoiding data conflicts and enabling efficient parallel execution.

 8. Using Bounded Queues